LITdevs-archive/VukkyBot/CONTRIBUTING.md

 # How to contribute to VukkyBot

-Before you start, make sure you use [Visual Studio Code](https://code.visualstudio.com/) and you have all the recommended dependencies installed.
+Before you start, make sure you use [Visual Studio Code](https://code.visualstudio.com/) and you have all the recommended extensions installed.

 Install all the required dependencies before testing.
 Make sure that your dependencies are updated before testing too.
 ```